JEBishop/finance-monitor-ai-agent/README.md

 ```

 ## Output
+### Be sure to check the "Storage > Key-value store output tab for the HTML/MD report files.
 The actor produces two outputs:
 - JSON data output of the raw data
 - HTML human-readable report